 5. Disruption Of Waterways

 Elephants are unsung heroes in maintaining natural waterways.
 By digging in riverbeds, they create and sustain waterholes that are crucial during dry seasons.
+These water sources support countless species, from birds to large mammals, providing hydration and habitat.

-This would lead to water scarcity for numerous animals, impacting their survival and the overall health of the ecosystem.
 Elephants’ ability to create and preserve waterholes is essential for life in arid landscapes.
 Their absence would result in significant challenges for ecosystems that rely on these natural water reservoirs.

 6. Imbalance In Other Herbivore Populations